-Shipping on parts is $6.70 on orders up to 1 lb.
-(Priority Mail, incl. insurance); over 1 lb., including rifles and pistols, is the actual amount of UPS or USPS with insurance.
+Call me for shipping rate on parts from the Airgun Show table.
+Rifles and pistols are charged the actual amount of USPS with insurance.
 I charge only what it costs to ship.
 If you send too much, I return the overage amount.
 If you send too little, I don't ship until payment is made, or I'll return the order.

 3-day return (not 3 weeks)